xdrpp/stc/cmd/stc/stc.1.md

 depends on the number of operations, so be sure to re-run this if you change the number of transactions.
 Only available in default mode.

+`-v`
+:	Produce more verbose output for the query options.

 # EXAMPLES

 `stc trans`